davidcox/genson/readme.md

 results in nine objects ( i.e. [1,4], [1,5], [1,6], [2,4] ... ).

-GENSON also introduces tuple keys to JSON as a mechanism for specifying sampling dependencies:
+GenSON also introduces tuple keys to JSON as a mechanism for specifying sampling dependencies:

     { ("p6","p7","p8"): < (1,2,3), (4,5,6) > }